 The Northeast Sheffield Sub-Area covers part of the Main Urban Area of Sheffield and is largely residential in character.
 It includes large areas of pre-war and post-war social housing (Fox Hill, Longley, Parson Cross, Shiregreen, Shirecliffe and Southey Green), as well as areas of mixed social and private housing (Wincobank and Grimesthorpe).

 There are significant areas of Green Belt in the north of the sub-area, including large areas of woodland close to Grenoside (extending into the Chapeltown/High Green Sub-Area).
-This area also includes some of Sheffield’s largest parks, including Concorde Park, Firth Park, Longley Park and Parson Cross Park.
+This area also includes some of Sheffield’s largest parks, including Concord Park, Firth Park, Longley Park and Parson Cross Park.